-Starlink wall install kit (does not include the Starlink, obviously….) comprises :
+Starlink wall install kit with straight pole (does not include the Starlink, obviously….)

 – 1.5″ (38.2mm) pole coupler which fits the Starlink mounting pole.
 Zinc plated (but decent quality) and supplied with stainless bolts and stainless Nyloc nuts.